mercadopago/devsite-docs/guides/best-practices/ux-for-checkouts/optimized-experience.en.md

 ### Bullets and highlights

 **Bullets** are a dotted list of different elements.
 Use bullets to make lists that help you read the information faster.
+A list causes less cognitive effort than a paragraph.

 **Highlights** are underlined or highlighted text.
 Use highlights to highlight important keywords or sentences that add value and make the screen easier to scan.